Skip to main content

 Usage-based

 Pay for what you use.
-43% of SaaS models now include usage-based pricing, up from 35% a year ago.
+As of 2025, 43% of SaaS models include usage-based pricing, up from 35% the year before.
 80% of buyers say usage-based pricing better aligns with value.

 Works brilliantly for API products, data platforms, and infrastructure tools.
 Your revenue scales with your customer’s success.
 When they grow, you grow.